-Kinesiology prepares professionals to work as leaders in adapted physical activity or athletic training (BOC), and applied biomechanics.
+Kinesiology prepares professionals to work as leaders in a broad range of fields, including, physical activity, adapted physical activity athletic training (BOC), and applied biomechanics.
 This discipline is based in the biological and physical sciences as well as in education.
 This foundation will be reinforced via course work, research, clinical/practical experiences in teaching, supervision, and mentorship experiences in the two areas specified above.

 Doctor of Philosophy in Educational Psychology (PhD)

 Doctor of Philosophy in Learning Design and Technology (PhD)